dsmart2080/Spybook/README.md

 * Database initialization
 #Create SQL tables for data
+#Run this commmend to create new models
+$rails g models <modelNameInPluralForm>

+#Use this to run a database migration to create the models web application
+$rails db:migrate

 * How to run the test suite
 #Run the test suite using Ruby's built in Rspec.